LiorZ/hdac8_thesis/thesis.rst

 Scoring function
 .................

 	The FlexPepDock simulations were performed using the standard Rosetta scoring schema (*score12*) and with a slightly modified *score12* that includes several minor adjustments that were shown to improve the resulting predictor.
-One such change was the introduction of a weak short range Coulombic electrostatic energy term.
+One such change was the introduction of a weak short range Coulombic electrostatic energy term (hack_elec).
 In our calibration process we validated some of these parameters, verifying that they indeed introduce an improvement to the resulting predictor.

 	We've seen in several studies conducted in our lab that a slight *post-simulation* change to the scoring function might be beneficial in determining the relative binding affinity of the peptide to the receptor.
 In other words, the scoring function that is used for the modeling process might be slightly different than the scoring function used to evaluate the complexes after the simulation has been completed.
 These changes are: